InternLM/InternLM/README_npu.md

 ### Inference

-Create the `examples/inference/internlm3_8b_instruct.yaml` inference configuration file in the LLaMa-Factory directory:
+Create the `examples/inference/internlm3_8b_instruct.yaml` inference configuration file in the LLaMA-Factory directory:

 ```yaml
 model_name_or_path: xxx # Support only local loading.
 Set this parameter to the local weight path of InternLM3-8B-Instruct.